landenlabs/all-Log/README.md

 log level below min level.
 Message presentation (formatting or concatenation) only occur if logging is required.

->   4. Chainable \- Calls are chainable making it easier to extend parameter processing.
+>   4. Chainable \- Some calls are chainable making it easier to extend parameter processing.

 >   5. ThreadSafe \- Logs can be generated in concurrent threads.